-Medications for treating mixed tension migraines include:
+Medications for treating mixed tension migraines include the following:

-Nutrition and Complimentary Therapy
+Nutrition and Complementary Therapy

 Eating regularly throughout the day, staying hydrated, and getting regular exercise and enough sleep might also be helpful.
 Relaxation training, meditation, massage or physical therapy, and applying moist heat to the back of your neck may provide relief.

 Some people find cognitive-behavioral therapy (CBT) and biofeedback helpful.
 Both therapies will teach you to be aware of what causes stress and how to control your response to those stressors.

 In CBT, a therapist will help you understand the thoughts that cause you stress.
 They’ll teach you ways to change those thoughts and lower your stress.

 Biofeedback uses special equipment to teach you to monitor and control responses to stress like muscle tension.